vanklompf/vanklompf.github.io/_posts/2019-12-02-shrinking-structure-part2.md

 <img src="/assets/images/2019-10-25-shrinking-structure/mpps_chart_skylake2.png" width="800">
 </p>

-#### Intel i7-6700HQ
+#### Intel i5-7500
 <p align="center">
 <img src="/assets/images/2019-10-25-shrinking-structure/mpps_chart_desktop2.png" width="800">
 </p>
 It seems that overall `packed` gives best performance, but for specific use-cases where processing is minimal, full blown solution with `"stamped" pointers` can also be used.
-I have another interesting observation here: performance of high-core server CPU is terrible compared to laptop CPU.
+I have another interesting observation here: performance of high-core server CPU is terrible compared to desktop CPU.
 It seems that single-core performance of server processors is quite limited and they are highly optimised for multi-threading.

 The final working code presented in this post is, as usual [on my GitHub](https://github.com/vanklompf/BlogSrc/tree/master/PacketDescriptorsProcessing/).